Domestic Relations Law (DRGL)

 DRGL 0422.
 Child Welfare Policy.
 (2 Credits)

 This course examines the modern child welfare system (recently renamed the family regulation system) from its origins in the U. S. institution of slavery and the English Poor Laws to the current massive system of family policing, separation, fostering and permanent termination of parental rights.
-Topics covered include an overview of the laws at play in the family regulation system, poverty and parenting, systemic racism and the growing abolition movement.
-The course will include a series of guest speakers with lived experiences in the system and incorporate models of legal practice within the system.
+Topics covered include an overview of the laws at play in the family regulation system, poverty and parenting, systemic racism, and the growing abolition movement.
+The course will include a series of guest speakers with lived experiences in the system and incorporate discussion of models of practice and policy initiatives.

 Attributes: INLJ, LLM.